-DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2020-2021) Delivery Program Action (4 years) Action Action Deliverable Responsible Department SE1.1 Our area is an attractive place to invest and visit.
+DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2020-2021) Delivery Program Action (4 years) Action Deliverable Target Responsible Department SE1.1 Our area is an attractive place to invest and visit.
 SE1.1.1 Take a lead role in business and investment attraction.
-Update and keep current "Invest Lithgow" website 100% complete Economic Development invest and visit. investment attraction.
-Attend economic and tourism forums to profile Lithgow and advocate for development and business opportunities within the LGA.
-100% complete Development Respond to business/investment enquiries and coordinate with other departments as per Policy 4.6 100% complete SE1.2 Facilitate and provide infrastructure and land to support residential, rural and economic growth.
+Update and keep current "Invest Lithgow" website (SE1.1.1.2) 100% complete Economic Development Attend economic and tourism forums to profile Lithgow and advocate for development and business opportunities within the LGA.
+(SE1.1.1.3) 100% complete Respond to business/investment enquiries and coordinate with other departments as per Policy 4.6 (SE1.1.1.1) 100% complete SE1.2 Facilitate and provide infrastructure and land to support residential, rural and economic growth.
 SE1.2.1.
 Ensure the long-term sustainability of infrastructure and land that underpins and supports the growth of the Local Government Area.
-Process and issue building and planning certificates in accordance with regulatory requirements: 90% processed within 7 working days.
-Development SE1.2.2 Support the Bells Line and M2 Extension.
-Attend meetings of the Bells Line Expressway Group as required.
-100% of meetings attended Executive
+Process and issue building and planning certificates in accordance with regulatory requirements: • Section 10.7 Certificates • Building Certificates Subdivision Certificates 90% processed within 7 working days.
+Development